CocoaDebug/CocoaDebug/README.md

 - [x] List crash errors. (**optional**)

-- [x] Shake device or simulator to share network details via email or copy to clipboard when you are in the *Network Details* page.
+- [x] Share network details via email or copy to clipboard when you are in the *Network Details* page.

 - [x] Copy logs. (long press the text, then select all or select copy)